brianglass/anastasis/files/thursday_matins5.md

 Theotokion.

-Of old the choir of Prophets called you GodÂ’s mountain and gate that none may pass, O Virgin.
+Of old the choir of Prophets called you God’s mountain and gate that none may pass, O Virgin.
 Therefore we implore you, Virgin Mother, open for us the gates of repentance.

 ****